AI-Rowan/ASSA_CSI_Annuities/Data Manipulations and assumptions.md

 * Clean up bad movement codes such as `X0`, `XNULL`, `XXXX` etc. These are assumed to indicate new business (code `000`).
 Although the spec uses three digit movement codes, internally the SQL only keeps the last two digits.
 * For movement code `010` (new calendar year on existing policy), movement dates of 31-Dec are moved to 1-Jan.
 * Company 11 - certain policies issued prior to 2003 have no exposure before 2009, but then suddenly appear.
 These are assumed to be errors and removed.
-* Company 25 - life numbers and dates of birth changed around 2012.
-It was assumed that the suffix part of the life number remained consistent, although there are some inconsistencies
-* Company 25 - changes to data format in new New Gen files!?!?!
+* Company 25 - confirming issues with changes in policy/life number formats and preferred underwriting classes.
-*
+* Certain datafiles that appear to be errors are excluded (old uploads for company 25, one version of 2014 data for company 6)

 # 02 calculate exposure